 The DoDI 6060.02 requires military child development and school age care meet the standards of a nationally recognized accrediting body.
-Although accreditation is voluntary for FCC providers, the FCC program will have a viable system in place to assist providers in achieving and maintaining accreditation.
+Although accreditation is voluntary for FCC Providers, the FCC program will have a viable system in place to assist Providers in achieving and maintaining accreditation.

-a.
+- a.
 CDCs are accredited by the National Association for the Education of Young Children (NAEYC).
-SAC facilities are accredited by the Council on Accreditation (COA).
+SACs are accredited by the Council on Accreditation (COA).
 Very small programs where the CDC and SAC programs are co-located may be accredited by one or both accrediting bodies as long as both programs are nationally accredited.

-(1) Programs that have been in operation for 24 months or more will be accredited unless ineligible.

-(2) Ineligible programs are those approved by IMCOM G9 to be in a "pause" from the accreditation cycle due to circumstances beyond the control of the program, such as temporary or permanent building closure.

-(3) Programs are not granted a pause due to failure to meet established accreditation guidelines.

-(4) Any revocation or deferment of accreditation for a CDC or SAC requires a Commander Critical Incident Report (CCIR) within two hours of notification.

-b.
-Family Child Care (FCC) Providers are encouraged to become nationally accredited by the National Association for Family Child Care (NAFCC).
-IAW with the current FCC Subsidy Program, some of the fees associated with accreditation may be covered.
+Garrisons with small, co-located CDC/SAC facilities must work with IMCOM G9 and their IDs to determine which accreditation to pursue (NAEYC, COA, or both). - (1) Programs that have been in operation for 24 months or more will be accredited unless ineligible.
+Any eligible program, as determined by HQ, IMCOM G9 CYS, that has been open longer than two years and is not accredited for any reason must have an approved Service exception/extension in place and an IMCOM approved accreditation timeline. - (2) Ineligible programs are those approved by HQ, IMCOM G9 CYS to be in a "pause" from the accreditation cycle due to circumstances beyond the control of the program, such as temporary or permanent building closure. - (3) Programs are not granted a pause due to failure to meet established accreditation guidelines. - (4) Any revocation or deferment of accreditation for a CDC or SAC requires a Commander Critical Incident Report (CCIR) IAW IMCOM Regulation 190-45-1.
+All revocations/deferments require a Service extension submitted through their ID to HQ, IMCOM G9 CYS with an accurate timeline to achieve accreditation. - b.
+Family Childcare (FCC) Providers are encouraged to become nationally accredited by the National Association for Family Childcare (NAFCC).
+IAW with the current FCC Subsidy Program, some of the fees associated with accreditation are covered.